Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 As mentioned previously, the authbase is important because whoever controls that also controls the ability to update the metadata for the fungible token you just created.

-I will do an extensive tutorial on Cash Tokens metadata (i.e., the [BCMR](https://github.com/bitjson/chip-bcmr)) soon.
+I will do an extensive tutorial on CashTokens metadata (i.e., the [BCMR](https://github.com/bitjson/chip-bcmr)) soon.

 ##### 8. Spend Some Tokens!

 Now you can spend your new fungible tokens!

-1. Under the **View** menu in Electron Cash, click **Show Cash Tokens** and **Show Tokens History**.
+1. Under the **View** menu in Electron Cash, click **Show CashTokens** and **Show Tokens History**.
 This will open two new tabs in the main interface of Electron Cash.
 2. Under the Token History tab, the total supply of your tokens should be present.
 Left click on it and click on “Category Properties…”.
 3. This will open a dialog.
 Find the link near the bottom of the dialog that says “Click here to apply it…”.
 This will load the BCMR you created into your Electron Cash instance.
 Your token metadata should appear.
 Click OK to clear the dialog.
-4. To spend your tokens from Electron Cash, visit the “Cash Tokens” tab.
+4. To spend your tokens from Electron Cash, visit the “CashTokens” tab.
     1. Select the token you want to spend, right-click and select “Send Token…”.
     2. Enter the amount of tokens you want to send, and the “Pay to”, i.e., the address to send them to.
 You can optionally add a description and send BCH with it.
     3. Click “Preview Tx…” By default it will send 800 sats of dust to enable the tokens to be sent again, if need be.